hwkim301/OvertheWire/bandit/README.md

 You should know some basic terminal commands like `ls`, `cat`, `gzip`, however you can still follow along my writeups.

-It will be a bit hard ady might take more time than those who know linux terminal commands.
+It will be a bit hard and might take more time than those who know linux terminal commands.

 For writeups I recommend watching [Anyascii's writeup videos](https://www.youtube.com/watch?v=-GXCqqdbzFM&list=PLDeiu_UsIPZaCf6zTvcQNOmLF7alb2J9R).